-The Everlywell home food sensitivity test is a comprehensive test that measures the body’s Immunoglobulin G (IgG) immune response to 96 types of foods that are commonly part of western diets.
+The Everlywell home test for food sensitivity test is a comprehensive test that measures the body’s Immunoglobulin G (called immunoglobulins – IgG) immune response.
+The 96 different types of foods tested are common parts of western diets.
 Sensitivity to each food (food intolerance) is categorized as follows:

 - High Reactivity level (Class 3)

 The higher the reactivity, the more sensitive Everlywell claims the body reacts to that food.
 The company recommends that customers may want to eliminate high sensitivity foods from their diet.